fission/fission.io/content/en/blog/custom-metrics-autoscaling-new-deploy.md

 ## Testing

-Run a producer function to send 10000 messages to the topic `request-topic` and check the namespace `fission-function` where the new deploy pods will be created or destroyed according to the metric value.
+Run a producer function to send 10000 messages to the topic `request-topic` and check the namespace `default` where the new deploy pods will be created or destroyed according to the metric value.

 ## Conclusion